mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 This allows creating bundles with the modules, which are required during the initial page load and loading all others on demand, asynchronously.
 That's one of the things I've always dreamed of and I'm kind of disappointed it is added at this late stage.

+**PS**: [Here is a proposal concerning AngularJS 1.5](https://github.com/angular/angular.js/issues/11015), which allows asynchronously loading of components.

 ## No more $scope

 There are a lot of statements the `$scope` was a tricky for explanation concept to the AngularJS beginners.
 Well, I had harder times explaining the module system, anyway, there's no such thing as `$scope` in AngularJS 2.0!
-There is no scope.
+Again, there is no scope.
 Instead of binding to properties in the scope inside our templates, we directly bind to properties of our "components".

 For example, the component bellow has selector `sample-app` (i.e. we can use it as `<sample-app></sample-app>`) and template located inside `./templates/sample-app.html` (you can find the whole source code at my [GitHub repository](https://github.com/mgechev/angular2-seed)).